 The Effect of Cover Decline on Runoff and Evaporation

 We will compare the effect that ground cover has on runoff.
-Graph both output files with Date vs runoff (cumulative) and rain (right axis).
+Graph both simulations, with Date vs runoff (cumulative) and Rain (right axis).
 Rename the graph to Runoff.
 If you only get one graph it means that one simulation has not been run yet.
 Click the simulations node then click Run to run them both.

 The Effect of Residue Type on Speed of Decomposition

 The APSIM residue model will decompose residues at differing rates according to the C:N ratio of the material.
 To demonstrate this we will reproduce the previous simulation but apply legume residues in the place of the wheat residues.

 1. Create another copy of the 'Clay Residue' simulation.
 Rename it to 'Clay Chickpea Residue'.
 Remove the graph component.